 Getting To Kanazawa And Where To Stay

-My package also included a stay at Hotel Mystays Kanazawa Castle, a newly renovated hotel just minutes from Kanazawa Station.
+Included in our package was a stay at Hotel Mystays Kanazawa Castle, a newly renovated hotel just minutes from Kanazawa Station.

 The hotel also has an onsen but, kids in diapers are not allowed to use it, so no onsen relaxation for me.
-Too bad; The temperatures dipped right before our Kanazawa trip.
-There’s just something about a hot outdoor bath when it’s freezing.
-Maybe in a few years I’ll return!
+The temperatures dipped right before our Kanazawa trip, and there’s just something about a hot outdoor bath when it’s freezing.